silvinor/www/_posts/2026-08-08-unmasked-at-midlife.md

 That is the gift.
 But there is a trap on the same edge of the blade.

 Unfortunately, a large amount of what circulates is made by people with no clinical training.
 Take the "Autistic Mum" style of content: warm, confident, widely shared, and frequently wrong.
 When thousands of people share and re-share the same shaky claim, it starts to feel like established fact.
-Psychologists call the deeper problem an echo chamber, where a guess, a bias, a blind belief in misinformation, hardens into certainty simply because everyone around you is repeating it.
+The deeper problem is the echo chamber.
+A guess, a bias, or a plain piece of misinformation hardens into certainty simply because everyone around you is repeating it back.
 I am not against social media.
 It found me before the clinic did.
 But I am firmly in favour of checking the source.

 ### Mainstream media: the sharper harm